sexyboys/InflexibleBundle/README.md

 Description
 -----------

-InflexibleBundle provide a bridge between Symfony2  and Inflexible library which aims to gather a collection of commonly used Inflectors into a single lib.
+InflexibleBundle provides a bridge between Symfony2 and Inflexible library which aims to gather a collection of commonly used Inflectors into a single lib.
 It provides twig extensions too.

 Installation
 ------------